Skip to content

 Back to Blog

-high severity April 17, 2026 · scope unconfirmed
+high severity April 17, 2026 · 3 min read Unverified claim — what this is

 Qatar Biomedical Research Institute (QBRI) Listed by crypto24 Ransomware Group

-[AI generated] Qatar Biomedical Research Institute (QBRI) is a research institute based in Qatar, operating under Hamad Bin Khalifa University.
+Qatar Biomedical Research Institute (QBRI) is a research institute based in Qatar, operating under Hamad Bin Khalifa University.
 It focuses on biomedical research in areas such as genomics, diabetes, cancer, and neurological disorders.
 QBRI aims to advance precision medicine and translational research to address health challenges prevalent in Qatar and the broader region, contributing to the country's science and innovation goals.

 On April 17, 2026, the Qatar Biomedical Research Institute (QBRI) appeared on the leak site of the crypto24 ransomware group.
-Internal files were exfiltrated during a ransomware attack on the institute, which operates under Hamad Bin Khalifa University and conducts biomedical research in genomics, diabetes, cancer, and neurological disorders.
+Internal files were allegedly exfiltrated during a ransomware attack on the institute, which operates under Hamad Bin Khalifa University and conducts biomedical research in genomics, diabetes, cancer, and neurological disorders.

 April 17, 2026 marks the date QBRI was publicly listed.
 The data types exposed include internal files; specific categories such as patient records, employee personal information, or research databases have not been detailed in available public reporting.